TN268001 B, 11JAN26

 Note that 1-cylinder engines *are* even-firing, and DEC+ works with them, whether low- or high-speed.
 DEC+ also works well with medium-speed engines.

-In most cases, due to some physical problem with the device or its microphone.
+In most cases, there is some physical problem with the device or its microphone.
 We frequently find that wads of grease get stuck in the mic hole and cause this.
 So check for dirt in there.
 Otherwise, send yourself a video taken from your phone, and see how well the audio plays back- if it's muffled, then so is the audio DEC+ is hearing.